 - A 50% increase in upsells

 - Increases in both customer health scores and NPS

 Choosing Between a CRM or Customer Success Tools

 Once a company can see that using Customer Success CRM combo software is less effective than separate, dedicated platforms, they may ask if having both is necessary.
 If an organization is a small or medium-sized business and budget limits necessitate choosing between a CRM or CS platform, your organization is more likely to have a positive outcome with a Customer Success platform.

-Unlike a CRM, a CS platform covers the entire customer life cycle—not just the transaction sales pipeline.
-Like a CRM, a robust CS platform will feature automation efficiencies and data analytics tools, but unlike a CRM, these features will be geared toward monitoring customer health, nurturing the customer relationship, and ensuring customers can succeed with your products.
+Unlike a CRM, a Customer Success Platform (CSP) covers the entire customer life cycle — not just the transaction sales pipeline.
+Like a CRM, a robust CS platform will feature automation efficiencies and data analytics tools, but unlike a CRM, these customer success software features will be geared toward monitoring customer health, nurturing the customer relationship, and ensuring customers can succeed with your products.
 Statistics have routinely shown that companies that focus on building a deeper relationship with their customers have better outcomes.

 If a company will eventually use both a CRM and a Customer Success tool and they have to choose between which to implement first, in most cases, it's best to start with a CS platform.
 This will allow you to instill a sound customer-focused culture, strategies, and operations in your business from the ground and add a CRM for extra value later.

 Lastly, if you already have a CRM that's deeply ingrained into your business, you can find a full-featured, simple-to-use CS platform capable of integrating with your existing CRM.
 As an example, Vitally integrates with Salesforce and several other popular CRMs.